MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/how-to/busybox-boot.rst

    -   ::

-        ./boot.sh -p rddanielx2
+        ./boot.sh -p rddanielx4

-      - This command starts the execution of the RD-Daniel-Dual model and the software boots up to the Busybox prompt.
+      - This command starts the execution of the RD-Daniel-Quad model and the software boots up to the Busybox prompt.

    -   ::